• Skip to primary navigation

 Instructions

 Fair warning: this dough sits in the fridge overnight before baking for the best texture and flavor.
 On one hand it's hard to wait, but I also enjoy that the recipe is broken into parts so that you don't have to complete all the steps in one day!
+More detailed instructions are included in the recipe card, below.

 Making the Almond Roll Dough